floating-ui/floating-ui/README.md

 ### Callbacks

-Popper.js supports two kind of callbacks, the `onCreate` callback is called after the popper has been initalized.
+Popper.js supports two kinds of callbacks, the `onCreate` callback is called after the popper has been initalized.
 The `onUpdate` one is called on any subsequent update.

 ```js